-These scholarships are typically awarded to high-caliber applicants who have a GMAT score of 600 or higher (610 for the FT MBA) and other solid credentials.
+These scholarships are typically awarded to high-caliber applicants who have a GMAT score of 600 or higher, high quality work experience and other solid credentials.
 Applicants are notified of any scholarship funds at the time of admission.
 Full-Time MBA student merit scholarships amounts are usually a minimum of $5,000 per academic year and vary based on academic and professional achievement.

 Need-based Financial Aid

 U.S. citizens and certain permanent residents are eligible to apply for need-based loans and grants.
-Please see the USD Financial Aid Web site for application details.
-The deadline to be considered for need-based grants is April 1st.
+Please see the USD Financial Aid website for application details.
+The deadline to be considered for need-based grants is April 1.